Tsaobis Baboon Project

-At present, we are working with two core troops and four peripheral troops of baboons that range in size from about 20 to 80 individuals.
+At present, we are working with two troops, each of about 60 individuals.
 Each baboon is individually recognisable, of known age (estimated through patterns of tooth eruption and wear) and of known relatedness to other individuals in the population (through microsatellite genotyping).

 Tsaobis is a beautiful desert wilderness.
 The main feature of our study area is the dry riverbed and associated woodlands of the ephemeral Swakop River.
 It is in these woodlands that the baboons carry out most of their foraging over the winter months.

-Immediately to the south of the riverbed, alluvial and gravel plains encircle rocky foothills and dramatic mountains, in which the sleeping cliffs of the baboons are found.
-The woodland along the riverbed is sustained by a high watertable; beyond the river course there are only desert shrubs and small, sparse trees.
+Immediately to the south of the riverbed, alluvial and gravel plains border rocky foothills and dramatic mountains, in which the sleeping cliffs of the baboons are found.
+The woodland along the riverbed is sustained by groundwater; beyond the river course there are only desert shrubs and small, sparse trees.

 PhD students play a key role in the research undertaken on the Tsaobis baboons.
 However, we regret that we will not be advertising any new PhD studentships over the coming months.

 We are also always interested to receive proposals from PhD students who already have funding and are seeking an appropriate site for their study.
 Please contact the Project Director, Guy Cowlishaw .

 Unfortunately, we are unable to accommodate students who wish to carry out undergraduate projects at Tsaobis.